jsando/AdventOfCode2021/JOURNAL.md

 # Day 8

 OMG I got so stuck on part 2 and TDD was somewhat part of my problem.
 Also I was waffling about how to represent segments in the display.
 Got focused finally and re-read the problem and finally realized I was hella overthinking it, and approching it all wrong.
 Once I had the right approach, the TDD flowed naturally.
 I ended up having to write out the algorithm in pseudocode.
 TDD was supposed to make it so I didn't have to think it through up front.

+# Day 9

+Just realized that in doing TDD in Go, I wish I could put the TestXXX function in the same source file as the function itself (ie, solution.go instead of solution_test.go).
+In doing strict TDD I write the test function first, then create the functions its calling and that is easiest if I let VSCode create it in the same source file (solution_test.go).
+I make the test pass, and then have to manualy move the function over to solution.go.
+Would be nice if I could just put the Test functions in the solution.go file :)

+I realize I am doing more test driven design as I go along, and I mean that in the sense of "discovering" the solution along the way.
+I haven't been going back to clean this up but realize now that I'm using some "pathfinder" tests to help discover the solution ... in prod code I would def go back and clean that up.
+As well as looking at overall coverage, and fuzzing, and ... and ... and.